-As thiamazole is a suspected human teratogen, women of child-bearing age and pregnant women should wear gloves when handling litter of treated cats.
-Pregnant women should wear gloves when handling the product.
-4.6 Adverse reactions (frequency and seriousness) Adverse reactions have been reported following long term control of hyperthyroidism.
-In many cases, signs may be mild and transitory and not a reason for withdrawal of treatment.
+As thiamazole is a suspected human teratogen, women of child-bearing age and pregnant should wear gloves when handling litter of treated cats.

+Pregnant women should wear gloves when handling this product.

+4.6 Adverse reactions (frequency and seriousness)

+Adverse reactions have been reported following long term control of hyperthyroidism.
+In many cases signs may be mild and transitory and not a reason for withdrawal of treatment.
 The more serious effects are mainly reversible when medication is stopped.
 Adverse reactions are uncommon.
-The most common clinical side effects that are reported include vomiting, inappetence/anorexia, weight loss, lethargy, severe pruritus and excoriations of the head and neck, bleeding diathesis and icterus associated with hepatopathy, and haematological abnormalities (eosinophilia, lymphocytosis, neutropenia, lymphopenia, slight leucopenia, agranulocytosis, thrombocytopenia or haemolytic anaemia).
-These side effects resolve within 7-
+The most common clinical side effects reported include vomiting, inappetance/anorexia, lethargy, severe pruritus and excoriations of the head and neck, bleeding diathesis and icterus associated with hepatopathy, and haematological abnormalities (eosinophilia, lymphocytosis, neutropenia, lymphopenia, slight leucopenia, agranulocytosis, thrombocytopenia or haemolytic anaemia).
+These side effects resolved within 7-45 days after cessation of thiamazole therapy.